weitechen/anafora/README.md

 To help you get a feel for how Anafora data and schemas look, we've created a few sample documents in Anafora, available here under [sample data](https://github.com/weitechen/anafora/tree/master/sample%20data).

+#### Version History and Changelog

+For information about iterations of Anafora, view our [version history and changelog](https://github.com/weitechen/anafora/blob/master/versionhistory.md),

 ### Get Anafora

 #### Download Anafora